stanfordio/cs152bots/README.md

 If you accidentally join the wrong group, just message the TA Bot ```.leave #``` to have the role removed and leave those channels.

-#### Please let Anthony Mensah (admensah@stanford.edu or admensah on Discord) know if something goes awry in this process!
+#### Please let any CA know if something goes awry in this process!

 ### [One student per group] Setting up your bot